yeonyim/yeonfont/README.md

-Yeon Font 1.0
+Yeon Font 1.1
 =============

-Yeon is a sans-serif font.
-It currently supports 52 letters of modern English alphabet, Arabic numeral, 65 special characters, 40 letters of Hangeul characters, and 11,172 Korean syllables.
+Yeon is a sans-serif font made of minimal lines with a hint of rounded corners.
+It currently supports Latin alphabet, Arabic numeral, special characters, Hangeul characters, and 11,172 Korean syllables.

 For more detail, please visit: [http://yellody.com](http://yellody.com)